Brown County, Kansas Records

 Brown County, Kansas (Map It) was created on August 25, 1855 as one of the original 36 counties.
 The county was named in honor of Albert Gallatin Brown, (1813-1880), United States senator from Mississippi at the time of the Kansas-Nebraska Act OR it was named for O. H. Browne, a member of that legislature..

 Brown County Cities and Towns include Everest, Fairview, Hiawatha, Horton, Leona, Morrill, Powhattan, Reserve, Robinson, Willis.

 A Map of Brown County, Kansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 The Brown County Courthouse is located in Hiawatha, Kansas.
 Incomplete.
 No records extant for 1891—1906. †Records for 1907—11 at KSHS.
 Learn More About State of Kansas Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Brown county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Brown County Clerks Office has Birth Records from 1885-90; 1907-11, Marriage Records from 1857 and Death Records from 1885-90; 1907-11.
 The Register of Deeds shall have custody of and safely keep and preserve all the books, records, deeds, maps, papers and microphotographs deposited or kept in the office of the Register of Deeds.
 The Register of Deeds shall also record or cause to be recorded all deeds, mortgages, maps, instruments and writings authorized by law to be recorded in the office of the Register of Deeds and shall perform all other duties as are required by law.